robur-coop/miragevpn/README.md

 ```
 We consider this as "remote 127.0.0.1 <port> udp4".

 ## Funding

 This project was funded in 2019 for six months by the [German federal ministry for education and research](https://www.bmbf.de) via the [Prototypefund](https://prototypefund.de) - the amount was 47500 EUR.

 In 2023, we received funding from European Union in the Next Generation Internet project ([NGI assure](https://www.assure.ngi.eu/), via [NLnet](https://nlnet.nl).
 The scope was updating to the current protocol version (tls-crypt-v2 etc.), a QubesOS client, a server implementation, and more documentation.
-The amount was 49500 EUR.
+The amount was 57000 EUR.
+Learn more at the [NLnet project page](https://nlnet.nl/project/MirageVPN).